-Bubble Wrap Keeps You Warm by gracej
+Bubble Wrap Keeps You Warm

 Heating bills are expensive!
 It’s no joke.
 As much as I love saving energy and hate spending money on utility bills, I always have to crank the heat in the winter.
 (Except for living in NY because the heat is general free, building controlled, and your apartment turns into hot death.)
 I’ve thought about basements and garages and big houses and how they must be ridiculously expensive to heat.
 Enter bubble wrap.